 Try to get most of your daily vitamin C intake from a balanced diet.
 Vitamin C may help cure a common cold, but we are not sure how it affects COVID-19.
 So, don't depend on vitamin C alone to reduce your risk of COVID-19.
 Make sure to social distance, wear a mask, and thoroughly wash your hands until the pandemic is over.
 Stay safe!

-At Mom’s Meals, our mission is to support customers’ health by providing a variety of delicious and nutritious meals that you can enjoy in the comfort of your own home.
-We offer a range of fruits and vegetables in our meals that supply vitamin C, including fresh oranges and peppers.
+Our mission is to support customers’ health by providing a variety of delicious and nutritious meals that you can enjoy in the comfort of your own home.
+We offer a range of fruits and vegetables in some of our meals that supply vitamin C, including fresh oranges and peppers.
 Our target with meals is to include at least 30 mg of vitamin C for each complete meal, so it is important to get vitamin C from other sources in addition to your Mom’s Meals dish.
 One idea is making summer beverages that have citrus fruits in them such as a glass of ice water with some lemon and lime juice.
-We hope you AGREE with us about the importance of VITAMIN C!
+We hope you agree with us about the importance of vitamin C.